Amazon Faves

 A popular Puerto Plata excursion is MonkeyLand, where visitors can interact with friendly, free-roaming squirrel monkeys in a lush, tropical environment.
 I took this excursion on my first-ever visit to Puerto Plata, and I loved it.
 However, it’s a bit far from the cruise ports, approximately 9.8 miles and 30 to 45 minutes by car, depending on traffic and road conditions.

-If cavorting with monkeys is your thing, consider saving the money on transportation or an excursion and paying the $25 per person to just enjoy Monkey Island, which is conveniently located on-site at Taino Bay (although it is not as large of a facility as Monkeyland).
+If cavorting with monkeys is your thing, consider saving the money on transportation or an excursion and paying the $25 per person just to enjoy Monkey Island, which is conveniently located on-site at Taino Bay (although it is not as large of a facility as Monkeyland).

 Taxis in Puerto Plata